plan-d-io/P1-LoRa-receiver/README.md

 ## Installation
 ### Preparation
-This firmware is meant for compiling in the Arduino 1.x IDE use the ESP32 Arduino core 2.0.7 or later.
+This firmware is meant for compiling in the Arduino 1.x IDE using the ESP32 Arduino core 2.0.7 or later.

 You will need some additional libraries.
 * In Arduino IDE Go to _Sketch_>_Include Library_>_Manage Libraries_.
 Search for and install the following libraries